 Yes, you read it right.
-London is the most popular places to visit in the UK however it comes with a hefty price tag.
+London is the most popular place to visit in the UK however it comes with a hefty price tag.

 There are plenty of other English countryside attractions that are not far from London.

-Then if you are planning to visit different places around the UK, you can check out this Best UK Travel Itinerary for 2 Weeks and the other Best Places to Visit in UK Recommended by Travel Bloggers.
-I hope these blog posts will help you plan your perfect UK trip, alternatively you can check some helpful Travel Essentials List: What to Pack for Carry On Luggage Like A Boss.
+Then if you are planning to visit different places around the UK, you can check out this Best UK Travel Itinerary for 2 Weeks and the other Best Places to Visit in the UK.
+I hope these blog posts will help you plan your perfect UK trip, alternatively, you can check some helpful Travel Essentials List: What to Pack for Carry-On Luggage Like A Boss.